oracle-livelabs/spatial-graph/adb-graph/moviestream-graph/query-and-visualize/query-and-visualize.md

     ![create a bipartite graph BIP_GRAPH from MOVIE_RECOMMENDATIONS so that we can run algorithms, such as Personalized SALSA, which take a bipartite graph as input.](images/create-bipartite-graph.png " ")

-9. Let's apply the Personlized SALSA algorithm to recommend movies to Emilio
+8. Let's apply the Personalized SALSA algorithm to recommend movies to Emilio

     Execute the paragraph containing the following code snippet.